EvolvingSysadmin/Practicum/pages/collaboration/collaboration.md

 ## Downloads

 All templates can be downloaded by cloning this GitHub repository or by downloading individual files directly from the website template pages.
 This flexibility allows users to quickly access the templates they need without unnecessary complications.
 Each template is provided in an easily editable format, enabling users to adapt the policies to their specific organizational requirements.
-The repository can be cloned via [this web URL](https://github.com/EvolvingSysadmin/Practicum.git) and can also be downloaded as a [zip folder here](https://github.com/EvolvingSysadmin/Practicum/archive/refs/heads/main.zip).
+The repository can be cloned via [this GitHub URL](https://github.com/EvolvingSysadmin/Practicum.git) and can also be downloaded as a [zip folder here](https://github.com/EvolvingSysadmin/Practicum/archive/refs/heads/main.zip).

 ## Branches and Pull Requests